 Pustules are red swollen buds that contain pus.
-This thick yellowish or greenish opaque liquid consists of white blood cells, sebum, dead skin cells and bacteria with tissue debris and serum.
+This thick yellowish or greenish opaque liquid consists of white blood cells, sebum, dead skin cells and bacteria with tissue debris.
 Pustules are usually preceded by papules.
 They usually appear on the face and on the back.

 Severe types of acne

 It is characterized by the appearance of large, painful bumps, which are often red.
 This type of acne is more pronounced in men.
-Its treatment is difficult, sometimes surgical intervention may be needed and often, after the complete treatment, permanent scars remain on the skin.
+Keeping the condition under control is difficult, sometimes serious intervention may be needed and often, after the complete acne removal, permanent scars remain on the skin.
 It can affect the face, back, chest, and less often the hips.
-The presence of cysts is also characteristic for this type of acne.
+The presence of cysts is also characteristic of this type of acne.

-Microdermabrasion procedures are not recommended for the management of conglobal acne.
+MDA procedures are not recommended for the management of conglobal acne type.

 It occurs, causing deep and inflamed pimples on the facial skin or other areas of the body.
 Sufferers of this type of acne develop nodules as well as cysts.
-The treatment of these persistent lesions is also difficult and time-consuming.
+Fixing these persistent lesions is also difficult and time-consuming.
 It is more pronounced in teenagers and young men.

-Acne can suffer as adults, as well as babies and young children.
-The boobs most often appear on the cheekbones.
-Acne in youngsters may occur after using too oily creams at elevated levels of male sex hormones.
+Acne can affect adults, as well as babies and young children.
+The pimples most often appear on the cheekbones.
+Acne in youngsters may occur after using too oily creams when elevated levels of male sex hormones are present.

 Microdermabrasion cannot provide a positive effect on the more severe forms of acne.
 Sometimes, it may additionally irritate the skin.

-Benefits Of Microdermabrasion For Acne and Acne-Prone Skin
+Benefits Of MDA For Acne and Acne-Prone Skin

-Both dermatologists and professional aestheticians resort to microdermabrasion, as this is a gentle, yet effective method to unclog your skin pores.
-The accumulated bacteria, dirt and other contaminants are the reasons why infection occurs, provoking the appearance of acne.
+Both beauticians and dermatologists resort to microdermabrasion, as this is a gentle, yet effective method to unclog your skin pores.
+The accumulated bacteria, dirt and other contaminants are the reasons why infections occur, provoking the appearance of acne.

-- Boosts blood circulation improving the skin cell function – the improved circulation plays an extremely important role when it comes to your overall skin health.
-Oxygen, minerals, vitamins, hormones and other elements are needed for the proper function of the skin.
-All of them are supplied by the blood, so by boosting your blood circulation in the skin, you provide it with the nutrients needed.
-The blood flow regulation also leads to removing all waste products, which will eventually cause the premature aging of your skin.
+- Boosts blood circulation improving the skin cell function – the improved circulation plays an extremely important role when it comes to acne.
+Oxygen, minerals, vitamins, hormones and other elements are needed for the proper function of the skin and, above all, for the faster skin cell turnover.
+When skin cells are supplied by the blood, they are provided with the nutrients needed.
+The blood flow regulation also leads to removing all waste products and toxins that will eventually cause the premature aging of your skin.

 - Enhances product penetration – by opening the pores and removing the dead skin cells and contaminants, you can get more benefits from the skincare products you are using, as they will penetrate deeper into the skin, providing maximum effectiveness.

-- Removing blackheads – blackheads are accumulated sebum in the hair follicles, which, after oxidation, darken their color.
+- Removing blackheads – blackheads are accumulated sebum in the hair follicles that, after oxidation, darken their color.
 Microdermabrasion removes the excessive sebum by gently exfoliating the outermost skin layer.
-The next step is the extraction of blackheads, which can be easily accomplished with the vacuum feature provided.
+The next step is the extraction of blackheads – a process that can be easily accomplished with the vacuum feature provided in most MDA devices.

-- Reduce pore size – pore shrinking is crucial in case you would like to avoid potential infections or acne.
+- Reduce pore size – pore shrinking is crucial if you’d like to avoid potential infections or acne.
 Open pores are usually caused by the natural aging process of the skin but they can reduce in size if they are properly cleaned and debris are removed.
 Unclogged pores shrink as there are no contaminants holding them open.

-- Suitable for men and women – Both men and women can benefit from microdermabrasion procedures as problems, such as enlarged pores, acne, ingrown hairs, rough skin can affect both sexes.
+- Suitable for men and women – Both men and women can benefit from MDA procedures having that problems, such as enlarged pores, acne, ingrown hairs, rough skin can affect both sexes.

 - Safe – This is one of the most important characteristics of microdermabrasion.
-Compared to other, rather invasive procedures, aiming to treat acne (chemical peels, dermabrasion etc.).
-There are no risks, leading to permanent skin damage.
-The only side effects include increased sensitivity and skin redness, which will within the next few hours.
+Compared to other, rather invasive procedures, aiming to treat acne (chemical peels, dermabrasion, etc.), there are no risks, leading to permanent skin damage.
+The only side effects include increased sensitivity and skin redness that disappear within the next few hours.

-- Suitable for different body areas – microdermabrasion can be performed to the facial area, the neck, chest, shoulders, and the back area, which are the most common body parts where acne appears.
+- Suitable for different body areas – microdermabrasion can be performed to the facial area, the neck, chest, shoulders, and the back area.
+These are the most common body parts where acne appears.

-- Others – microdermabrasion technique will not only help your acne disappear, but it will also make your skin look rejuvenated, it will decrease the number of fine lines and wrinkles, uncovering a perfectly healthy skin layer.
+- Others – MDA technique will not only help your acne disappear, but it will also make your skin look rejuvenated, it will decrease the number of fine lines and wrinkles, uncovering a fresher skin layer.

 Post microdermabrasion breakout

-Some patients (very few) experience post microdermabrasion breakouts.
-During this period, the acne may worsen , as the skin cells excrete the waste products and toxins accumulated.
-The recovery period usually takes a couple days, after which you will begin seeing the improvements and your skin will look radiant, softer and blemish-free.
+Some users (very few) experience post microdermabrasion breakouts.
+During the skin cell turnover period, the acne may worsen, as the skin cells excrete the waste products and toxins accumulated.
+The recovery period usually takes a couple of days, after that you will begin seeing the improvements and your skin will look radiant, softer and blemish-free.